FrancoAquistapace/cellular_automata_game/README.md

 ## Usage
+The application is bundled as an executable file, which can be found in the dist folder.
+The application can be run by simply double-clicking on the executable.
 To run the python implementation the following command must be entered in a terminal inside the folder with the scripts:

 ```python3 main.py```